Skip to Main Content

 Mother Nature Calls the Shots

-January & February—Herds gather in the southern Serengeti to give birth to their young—nearing 500,000 calves.
+• January & February—Herds gather in the southern Serengeti for calving season, when nearly 500,000 wildebeest caves are born.

-March—Herds begin moving north to the central Serengeti, in search of fresh grazing.
+• March—The migration begins moving north into the central Serengeti in search of fresh grazing.

-April & May—Herds remain throughout the central and western corridors of the Serengeti.
+• April & May—Herds spread throughout the central and western corridors of the Serengeti.

-July—Herds linger in the northern Serengeti and begin to cross into the Maasai Mara.
+• July—Herds linger in the northern Serengeti and begin to cross into Kenya’s Maasai Mara.

-August to Late October/Early November—Herds remain in the Maasai Mara.
+• August to Late October/Early November—Large herds remain in the Maasai Mara.